The Local Government Act 1993 requires councils to have in place a suite of Integrated Plans which must be adopted following each election.

 The Integrated Planning and Reporting (IP&R) Framework introduced an inter-related hierarchy of corporate plans which aims to ensure a more sustainable local government sector.

 All councils are required to develop and have in place:

 IP&R also required councils to constantly report on their activities so the community can see how they are tracking in achieving their vision and aspirations.
 This is done via a Six-Monthly Delivery Program Report, Annual Report and End of Term Report.
 All of this is to occur within a perpetual monitoring and reporting framework in recognition that communities are never static but rather are dynamic and continually changing over time.
 To achieve this, councils must constantly engage with their communities to ensure that they stay attuned to their community’s changing aspirations.

 Queanbeyan-Palerang Regional Council’s key plans are now in place with the reporting components to be developed over the next few years.
 The principal documents in our suite can be downloaded below.

-Our Community Strategic Plan (CSP) was adopted in December 2017 after the completion of an extensive community engagement exercise.
+Our Community Strategic Plan (CSP) was endorsed in May 2022 after the completion of an extensive community engagement exercise.
 The CSP is based around the five Strategic Pillars of: